19 Essential Steps to Take Before Downsizing Your Home

 Prepare for Lifestyle Adjustments

-Less space means a different kind of daily rhythm.
-Meals might feel more casual, entertaining may shrink to a few close guests, and the garage could turn into storage instead of a workshop.
+Less space means a different daily rhythm.
+Meals might feel more casual, entertaining may shrink to a few guests, and the garage might turn into storage instead of a workshop.
 That’s not a downgrade, it’s a reset.

-Downsizing isn’t about limiting life.
-It’s about being intentional.
+Downsizing your home is about being intentional.
 Let go of the idea that more space equals more happiness.
-It rarely does.
 A focused lifestyle beats a scattered one every time.

 Set Expectations with Family Members